edo9300/unlaunch-installer/README.md

 - Keeps a recovery copy of unlaunch in NAND to protect against future bricks (only on retail consoles)

+## Building
+Blocksds 1.14.2 or later is required, once set up, just run `make` in the root folder.

 ## Notes
-This installer comes bundled with a specific version of unlaunch (2.0), but can load a separate unlaunch installer from the root of the sd card, named `unlaunch.dsi`.

-Supported unlaunch versions are 1.8, 1.9 and 2.0, since earlier ones don't work if installed with this new method.
+This installer only supports installing unlaunch 2.0 (which comes bundled with the nds), since there are binary patched applied that for ease of use are only implemented for that version.

-Due to some unforunate version differences, the install method used by this application won't be usable on consoles with firmware 1.4.2 (1.4.3 for china).
+Due to some unforunate version differences, the install method used by this application won't be usable on consoles with firmware 1.4.2 (1.4.3 for china and korea).
-So installing on consoles that ship that version will be prevented
+So installing on consoles that ship that version won't be allowed

 ## Differences with official installer
 The Nintendo DSi's stage2 has a failsafe where it will load a backup launcher